 It has a strong marketing automation platform that’s designed to make it easy for you to set up different sequences such as welcome emails, product launches, etc. It’s similar to ActiveCampaign in appearance but not quite as powerful.
 This is fine if you’re not using advanced segmentation and automation triggers and can still take you a long way.

-It has a form builder which was basic for a long time and was recently upgraded.
+It has a form builder that was basic for a long time and was recently upgraded.
 Of course, it can’t hold a candle to KyLeads but it’ll still help you out if you needed opt-in forms yesterday.
 The unfortunate part is that they carry ConvertKit branding by default.

 The last pillar of ConverKit is the landing pages.
 This is a more recent addition it made after amassing thousands of customers and it’s still developing it (I’d recommend a dedicated landing page tool for now).
 There’s a small collection of landing page templates you can quickly set up to start driving new email subscribers.